-Our team includes founders of the Winnicott Research Unit, the Charlie Waller Institute of Evidence Based Psychological Treatments, the Anxiety and Depression in Young People (AnDY) research clinic, the Centre for Autism and the Berkshire Autism Research Network, and the Centre for Integrative Neuroscience and Neurodynamics.
+Our team includes founders of the Winnicott Research Unit, the Charlie Waller Institute of Evidence Based Psychological Treatments, the Anxiety and Depression in Young People (AnDY) research clinic, the Centre for Autism and the Centre for Integrative Neuroscience and Neurodynamics.

 The Division's research strength is unique in the UK and researchers within PAN are strongly interconnected, as evidenced by joint research grants and projects, co-supervision of PhD students funded by internal and external grants – including an MRC Doctoral Training Grant – and the organisation of events and meetings such as the annual Reading Emotions symposia.